-- A.2.16 provision of a separate application to the General Manager of Engineering Services for street trees and or sidewalk improvements.
-Please add the following statement to the landscape plan and provide a revised drawing directly to Engineering for records: - a) "Sidewalks are to be reconstructed from curb to property line fully at the applicant's expense"; and - b) "This plan is not for construction of any public property facilities, prior to the start of any construction on public property an updated landscape plan must be submitted.
-8 weeks' notice is requested.
+- A.2.13 provision of a separate application to the General Manager of Engineering Services for street trees and or sidewalk improvements is required.
+Please add the following statement to the landscape plan and provide a revised drawing directly to Engineering for records: - a) "sidewalks are to be reconstructed from curb to property line fully at the applicant's expense" - b) "This plan is not for construction of any public property facilities, prior to the start of any construction on public property a landscape plan must be submitted to Engineering Services and be issued as "For construction" 8 week notice is requested.
 No work on public property may begin until plans receive "for construction" approval and related permits are issued.
 Please contact Frank Battista at 604-873-7317 or Kevin Cavell at 604-873-7773 for details".